Inquiry Question 4: How is it known that human understanding of matter is still being refined?

 On Earth, achieving net-energy-positive fusion is the long-running goal of magnetic-confinement (tokamak) and inertial-confinement (laser-driven) research.

-Most of this energy is carried by the neutron (about 14.1 MeV) because the helium-4 nucleus is heavier and recoils more slowly.
+In the D-T fusion of Model 1, most of the is carried by the neutron (about ) because the helium-4 nucleus is heavier and recoils more slowly.
 In a power reactor the neutron would deposit its energy in a blanket of lithium to breed more tritium and heat a working fluid.
+For comparison, burning a single carbon atom in a chemical reaction releases only a few eV, so a fission or fusion event releases roughly times more energy per reacting atom - why nuclear processes can power cities and weapons from kilograms of fuel.

 Try it: Mass-energy calculator to convert between mass defects (in u or kg) and energy releases (in MeV or J) for any nuclear reaction.